appsbakery/memo_rage/README.md

 # Memo Rage #

-Memo rage is an api wrapper for the http://services.tvrage.com/ The gem is created to fulfil the needs of the project http://watchmemo.com
+An object-oriented Ruby wrapper for the TVRage API http://services.tvrage.com

 ## Installation ##